-We have audited the internal control over financial reporting of Allied Motion Technologies Inc. and subsidiaries (the "Company") as of December 31, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2020, based on criteria established in Internal Control over financial reporting as of December 31, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by COSO.
+We have audited the internal control over financial reporting of Allied Motion Technologies Inc. and subsidiaries (the "Company") as of December 31, 2021, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2021, based on criteria established in Internal Control - Integrated Framework (2013) issued by COSO.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated financial statements as of and for the year ended December 31, 2020, of the Company and our report dated March 10, 2021, expressed an unqualified opinion on those consolidated financial statements.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated financial statements as of and for the year ended December 31, 2021, of the Company and our report dated March 9, 2022 expressed an unqualified opinion on those consolidated financial statements.

-As described in Management's Report on Internal Control Over Financial Reporting, management excluded from its assessment the internal control over financial reporting at Dynamic Controls Group, which was acquired on March 7, 2020, and whose financial statements constitute 13% and 8% of net and total assets, respectively, 7% revenues, and 7% of net income of the consolidated financial statement amounts as of and for the year ended December 31, 2020.
-Accordingly, our audit did not include the internal control over financial reporting at Dynamic Controls Group.
+As described in Management's Report on Internal Control Over Financial Reporting, management excluded from its assessment the internal control over financial reporting at ORMEC Systems Corp. ("ORMEC"), which was acquired on November 2, 2021, ALIO Industries ("ALIO"), which was acquired on November 4, 2021, and Spectrum Controls, Inc. ("Spectrum Controls"), which was acquired on December 30, 2021 and whose financial statements collectively constitute 55% and 23% of net and total assets, respectively, less than 1% of revenues, and less than 1% of net income of the consolidated financial statement amounts as of and for the year ended December 31, 2021.
+Accordingly, our audit did not include the internal control over financial reporting at ORMEC, ALIO, or Spectrum Controls.